LifeLock™ Identity Theft Protection Services

 Pricing & Value

-You'll pay roughly $10 per month for Lifelock's service.
-(Or slightly less if you pay a year at a time.)
-In my opinion, it's a fair price.
 I will say this, though: Once you sign up, you'll get a few "Welcome!" emails immediately ... and that's about it.
-After that, LifeLock does their thing, setting up the fraud alerts and all the rest.
-You won't hear from them much if at all.
+After that, LifeLock just its thing, monitoring various data systems and such on an ongoing basis.
+You won't hear from them much, if at all.

-All you know is that your identity — or your child's — is about as safe as it can be.
+All you'll know is that your identity — or your child's — is about as well-watched as it can be.

 Summary

-One thing that makes it tough to review a service like LifeLock is this: If LifeLock does its job as advertised, it's quite possible that I'll never know about it.
+One thing that makes it tough to review a service like LifeLock is this: If LifeLock does its job as advertised, it's likely that I'll never know about it.
+Or, more appropriately, I'll never have to think about it.

 That's good for them, I guess.
-But it's good for me, too.
-"How's that?" you ask.
+But it's good for my wife and I, too.

 — my daughter whose identity won't end up buying someone else a bunch of stereo equipment.